 Assistant Professor of Biblical Counseling, 2013-.

-BA, University of California at Los Angeles, 1976; MBA, Atlanta University, 1978; MA/BC, Dallas Theological Seminary, 2010; EdD, University of Southern California, 2013.
+BA , University of California at Los Angeles, 1976; MBA, Atlanta University, 1978; MA/BC, Dallas Theological Seminary, 2010; EdD, University of Southern California, 2014.

 Dr. Woody is a graduate of the DTS Counseling program with several years of ministry and business experience.
+In addition, Dr. Woody is a Licensed Professional Counseling Intern.
 She served in Bible Study Fellowship for nearly fifteen years in a number of roles including Teaching Leader.
 Her passion is to equip and empower at-risk students and their families through counseling interventions and creative educational strategies.
 She enjoys international travel, the Dallas Cowboys, listening to music, health club workouts, teaching in youth ministry at church, and spending time with her son and two daughters Jason, Lindsey, and Kelsey.